 Here is a video showing the EXACT technique I used: Painting A Brick Fireplace for A Whitewashed Look, YouTube

 Next, it was time to whitewash some of the red bricks.
 Since I wanted most of the red to show through, I only partially whitewashed most of these.

-My best advice is to find a picture online of what you would like I replicate.
-Then, follow same general pattern on the bricks with your whitewash mixture.
-Just lightly dab the parts of the brick that you want to be white like in this video here:
+Follow the same general pattern on the bricks in your inspiration picture with your whitewash mixture.
+Just lightly dab the parts of the brick that you want to be white like in the video above.

 Because our whitewash mixture contains glaze, if you get too much paint on a brick, take one of your wet cloths and wipe it right off!

 Isn’t it a vast improvement?
-I love the way it brightens up the whole room.
+I love the final result and the way it brightens up the whole room.
 Also, it’s a drastic change but you can still see the original surface of the bricks coming through as opposed to completely painting it white.

 This project was definitely out of my comfort zone, as with most things we can’t control.
 When I refinish a piece of furniture, I know I always have a plan B. I always have the option to re-sand and re-finish, not if, but WHEN I mess up.